VATSIM-UK/auth-package/README.md

 }
 ```

-> **Important**: You must use the `HasRemoteRelationships` trait included with the package in the model with the relationship to ensure that mocking and other functions operate as intended.
+> **Important**: You must use the `HasRemoteRelationships` trait included with the package in the model with the relationship to ensure that mocking, API offline handling and other functions operate as intended.